 The major theme of the Old Testament is the Covenants of God and focuses on three covenants in particular: the Abrahamic, Mosaic and Davidic covenants and how those covenants play out in history.
 Covenants are agreements God makes with men, some are conditional and others are unconditional.

-The New Testament could be subdivided into the following categories: The “Gospels” made up of the first four books, the book of “Acts”, a continuation of the historical story of the Gospels followed by 21 letters, referred to as the “epistles”, which were written to the new founded church and individuals and of which 13 of them bare the author’s name of the Apostle Paul, and of these, are sometimes referred to as the “Pauline Letters.”
-Finally the last book, the book of Revelation, written by the Apostle John.
+The New Testament could be subdivided into the following categories: The “Gospels” made up of the first four books, the book of “Acts,” a continuation of the historical story of the Gospels followed by 21 letters, referred to as the “epistles,” which were written to the new founded church and individuals, and of which 13 of the “epistles” bare the author’s name of the Apostle Paul, and of these, are sometimes referred to as the “Pauline Letters.”
+Finally the last book, the book of Revelation, was written by the Apostle John.